-There can be quite an assortment of different valuables laying around your home.
+There can be quite an assortment of different valuables that are around your home.

-You can preserve your family memories, stories and lives of course by writing a book.
+You can preserve your family memories, stories, and lives of course by writing a book.
 In a book, you can write an account of your family members.

 But what do you do with all this other stuff?

 Well, I will explain further in this post.